Do you have problems with your performance in the boardroom or the bedroom?

-Dr. Denia Tapscott, M.D., is board certified in internal medicine and provides personalized treatment with a functional medicine approach to get to the root cause of issues and begin the journey towards wellness.
-Her areas of interest include: Functional Medicine, Adult Holistic Primary Care, Infertilty, Obesity Medicine and Weight Loss, Cardiovascular Disease, Diabetes Prevention & Metabolic Syndrome, Chronic Disease Management, Pre and Post Bariatric Surgery Care and Diet and Lifestyle care.
+Dr. Denia Tapscott, MD is board certified in internal medicine and provides personalized treatment with a functional medicine approach to get to the root cause of issues and begin the journey towards wellness.
+Her areas of interest include: Functional Medicine, Adult Holistic Primary Care, Infertility, Obesity Medicine and Weight Loss, Cardiovascular Disease, Diabetes Prevention & Metabolic Syndrome, Chronic Disease Management, Pre and Post Bariatric Surgery Care and Diet and Lifestyle care.

 More from this author

 4 Lab Tests to Assess Your TRUE Cardiovascular Risk

 Improve Your Immune Health to Fight Virus